NHSDigital/communications-manager-api/docs/tests/sandbox/post_v1_message-batches/validation.md

 **Asserts**
 - Response returns a 400 ‘Duplicate Value’ error
 - Response returns the expected error message body with references to the duplicate attribute
-- Response returns the ‘X-Correlation-Id’ header if provided

 **Request Properties**